Observationally driven Galactic double white dwarf population for LISA: Discussion and conclusions

-Fig.~\ref{fig:distributions} illustrates the differences between our observationally driven population (orange) and a BPS-driven model (blue) of \citet{kor17}.
+Figure~\ref{fig:distributions} illustrates the differences between our observationally driven population (orange) and a BPS-driven model (blue) of \citet{kor17}.
 It reveals that the reason for the enhanced number of \textit{LISA} detections in our observationally driven model is twofold.
-Firstly, our model presents an excess of binaries at high frequencies ($f>$~a few mHz), all of which are detectable.
-Secondly, DWDs in the observationally driven population tend to have larger chirp masses and thus larger GW amplitudes that make more low-frequency binaries ($f<$~a few mHz) detectable by \textit{LISA}.
-Note that the two models assume the same spatial distribution (cf. Eq.~\ref{eqn:dwd_positions}) and have been processed using the same \textit{LISA} data analysis pipeline (Section~\ref{sec:gwg}), therefore the DWD frequencies and the chirp masses are the main quantities driving the differences.
+Firstly, our model presents an excess of binaries at high frequencies ($f>$~a few mHz), all of which are detectable by \textit{LISA}.
+Secondly, DWDs in the observationally driven population on average have larger chirp masses and, thus, larger GW amplitudes, which yields more detectable DWDs and produces a sharp drop in the unresolved foreground at $f \sim 2$\,mHz.
+However, the BPS-based model provides more binaries with ${\cal M}>0.6\,$M$_\odot$ at $f<2\,$mHz, which helps to lower the unresolved foreground level at $f<2\,$mHz (see Fig.~\ref{fig:strain_plot}).
+Note that the two models assume the same spatial distribution (Eq.~\ref{eqn:dwd_positions}), and have been processed using the same \textit{LISA} data analysis pipeline (Section~\ref{sec:gwg}), therefore the DWD frequencies and the chirp masses are the main quantities driving the differences.